ThePhoenix77/LeetCode/README.md

 # LeetCode Solutions

 This repository contains my solutions to various LeetCode problems.
-Each problem is organized into its own directory, and the solutions are implemented in C++.
+Each problem is organized into its own directory, and most of the solutions are implemented in C++.

+Check out my LeetCode profile: [ThePhoenix77](https://leetcode.com/u/ThePhoenix77/)

 ## Table of Contents